Out of all the usability research methods, Usability Tests (UTs) are by far the most rewarding.

 Make sure your volunteers dedicate the time slot entirely to your test.

-3. Prepare the test: Imagine you have 30 minutes with your favorite music star or your childhood sweetheart.
+3. Prepare the test: Imagine you have 30 minutes with your favourite music star or your childhood sweetheart.
 Wouldn’t you have a fair idea what would you want to say or ask?

 Same here, preparation is key and this is where all your efforts should be concentrated.